-287. UN-sponsored Radio Miraya (Mirror) continued to support CPA implementation through daily broadcasts, audience response shows, debates and programmes.
-Focused coverage on DDR and elections is regularly produced.
-Miraya has still not been assigned an FM frequency to operate in the North, where it can be heard only through short-wave transmissions three hours daily.
-Miraya, however, has 13 relay stations in Juba, Malakal, Wau, Rumbek, Maridi, Torit, Yambio, Bor, Yei, and other locations in Southern Sudan.
-Miraya website (www.mirayafm.org) also provides live audio streaming of all broadcasts, scripted news bulletins and audio access to a selection of other programmes.
-UNMIS PIO in collaboration with UN agencies and NGOs launched an online photo exhibition for commemorating the first World Humanitarian Day.
-(08/09)
+273. UNMIS radio station Miraya continued to support the CPA implementation through daily broadcasts, audience response shows, debates and programmes.
+Miraya has not been assigned an FM frequency to operate in the North, where it can be heard only through Short Wave transmissions.
+Miraya, however, has expanded its coverage in Southern Sudan and now has 13 relay stations in Juba, Malakal, Wau, Rumbek, Maridi, Torit, Yambio, Bor, Yei, and other locations.
+Miraya website (www.mirayafm.org) also provides live audio streaming of all broadcasts, scripted news bulletins and audio access to a selection of other programs.
+(04/09)